mijchou/NLP--BBCNewsClassifier/README.md

 For more projects I've done please refer to: https://github.com/mijchou

 ## Introduction
-KNN &amp; SVM classifiers on BBC News Categories
+KNN classifier on BBC News Categories

 This work aims to build a News classifier, to identify News from 5 categories: business, entertainment, politics, sport and tech.
-Two classifying techniques, KNN and SVM, are applied for comparisons.
+We will perform a knn predictive analysis with the **class** package along text preprocessings using the **tm** package.
 The classifier is built upon 2225 [BBC News Datasets](http://mlg.ucd.ie/datasets/bbc.html) from 2005-2006.
 Datasets can be found under the folder __bbc-fulltext__.

 **R Packages used:**
 * tm: Text-Mining Package